arayoshipta/PTA2/README.md

 ##Install
-If you are beginner, I recommend you to use [Fiji](https://fiji.sc/) since it equipps all required libraries for PTA2.
+If you are beginner, I recommend you to use [Fiji](https://fiji.sc/) since it equips all required libraries for PTA2.
 ### Fiji
  1. Put "PTA2_-0.5.0-SNAPSHOT.jar" into Fiji's plugins folder
  2. Start Fiji, then you'll find "PTA2" in plugins menu bar